Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Introduction

 \section{Introduction}

 The availability of large-scale annotated datasets has significantly contributed to the success of deep learning \cite{krizhevsky2012imagenet, vaswani2017attention}.
 However, data annotation and labelling are often time-consuming and expensive.
 As a result, the benefits of supervised deep learning come at the cost of collecting large-scale labelled datasets.
-It is therefore long desired to train deep learning models without using such large labelled datasets.
+It is, therefore, long desired to train deep learning models without using such large labelled datasets.
 As one of the potential solutions to this problem, semi-supervised learning (SSL) \cite{fixmatch,mixmatch} has gained increased popularity in recent years.
 Semi-supervised methods learn from small labelled data while exploiting large amounts of unlabelled data (which is often readily available) to improve the overall performance.

 Generally, semi-supervised methods randomly select a few samples from a large set of unlabelled data and label/annotate those samples to create a small labelled set \cite{fixmatch,mixmatch,ssl_fer}.
 However, these methods don't consider the fact that all samples are not equally representative of the underlying data distribution.
-Since we have a very small amount of labelling budget, it is important to have the labels for the most representative samples.
-Another common practice in existing semi-supervised literature is to use all the selected labelled data from the beginning of the training process.
-To date, no prior work has studied the strategy with which to inject the few labelled data along with large amounts of unlabelled samples.
-These two problems motivate us to ask the following two questions: \textbf{(1)} Can we sample a particular set of unlabelled samples for labelling such that the performance of the semi-supervised learner is improved versus random sampling? \textbf{(2)} Is there a better strategy for introducing the labelled data into the semi-supervised training pipeline?
+With a limited labelling budget, selecting samples to label can influence the model's final performance; thus, strategic labelling is crucial.
+Another common practice in existing semi-supervised methods is to use all the labelled samples uniformly throughout the training process.
+To date, no prior work has studied the strategy with which to inject the small amounts of labelled data along with the large unlabelled sets.
+These two problems motivate us to ask the following two questions: \textbf{(1)} Can we select a specific set of unlabelled samples for labelling to enhance the performance of the semi-supervised learner compared to random sampling? \textbf{(2)} Is there a more effective strategy to incorporate labelled data into the semi-supervised training pipeline?

+In this work, we investigate the two problems mentioned above.
+First, we explore several unsupervised methods for strategically selecting key samples from the pool of unlabelled data to label.
+Although subset selection is not a new concept in the literature \cite{dist_density_tails, data_diet}, (\textit{a}) they have not been explored in the context of semi-supervised learning, and (\textit{b}) labels are often utilized for finding these subsets, effectively making them supervised selection methods; whereas our interest lies in unsupervised selection given that we start with a large set of unlabelled data.